imELVEE/powershell-profile/README.md

 In case of any incorrect or unconventional usage of Powershell coding, please feel free to message me on Discord: umbr_

-Yesterday was my first attempt at making a Powershell profile/shell customization in general.
+August 31st was my first attempt at making a Powershell profile/shell customization in general.
 I am always welcome to learn more.

 Credits:
 kali json is a small modification of the default kali json provided through oh my posh